 I had the thought to make a Quiet Book for my daughter.
-She’s a little older than the age most people make Quiet Books for AND I’ve never made one before. (she’s 7)

 I used the pretty quilt fabric for the front back and spine.
 I used some basic natural cotton for the pages.
 I used thin batting to stuff the pages.
-And then I used felt for the activities.
+And then I used felt fabric for the activities.

 These are the pages of her Quiet Book.